wazo-platform/wazo-doc/source/upgrade/upgrade.rst

   be stopped during the process**
 * When finished, check that all services are running (the list is displayed at the end of the upgrade).
-* Check that services are correctly working like SIP registration, ISDN link status, internal/incoming/outgoing calls, XiVO Client connections etc.
+* Check that services are correctly working like SIP registration, ISDN link status, internal/incoming/outgoing calls, Wazo Client connections etc.

 .. _version_specific_upgrade: